THE CENTER FOR RESEARCH INNOVATION

 Could you use $50,000 to support your research?
-The CRI Spark Fund offers awards to commercially valuable inventions (from any field) in the early stages of development.
+The CRI Spark Fund offers proof-of-concept gap fund awards to commercially valuable inventions (from any field) in the early stages of development.

 Spark Fund applicants may apply to advance a technology or suite of technologies towards commercialization readiness to:

 - License either through new company creation or industry

 - Apply for follow-on state, federal, or corporate funding to continue proof of concept work